JULY

 A Thousand Mothers Collecting the Bones

-In my traumatic grief journey, the most important resources I found were creative expression and other bereaved parents who had also sat in this darkness.
-The only reason I believed that light could one day return was because they were intimately familiar with the terrain.
-Mourning through making art has allowed me to hold a wider range of feeling that includes the capacity to experience exquisite joy that exists not in spite of my grief but because of it.
+Six days after my child died I started writing letters to him.
+I wrote every day for two years.
+I also started painting.
+Mourning through making art allowed me to hold a wider range of feeling that includes the capacity to experience exquisite joy that exists not in spite of my grief but because of it.

 “When we love deeply, we mourn deeply; extraordinary grief is an expression of extraordinary love.
 Grief and love mirror each other; one is not possible without the other.”